DeanBrandner/NMPC-RL-ChemicalProcessControl/README.md

 This project provides the necessary implementations for reproduction of the results in the manuscript.
 This includes all generation, training and visualtization scripts.
 This repository inludes:
+1. High-fidelity model of the batch distillation column,
-1. Zeroth order parameter estimation via Bayesian optimization of the high-fidelity model of the batch distillation column,
+2. Zeroth order parameter estimation via Bayesian optimization of the high-fidelity model of the batch distillation column,
-2. Sampling of training data for the control-oriented surrogate model via APRBS,
+3. Sampling of training data for the control-oriented surrogate model via APRBS,
-3. Training a control-oriented surrogate model based on this data,
+4. Training a control-oriented surrogate model based on this data,
-4. Training a parameterized NMPC policy in an uncertainty aware environment in a simulative RL loop,
+5. Training a parameterized NMPC policy in an uncertainty aware environment in a simulative RL loop,
-5. Application to the real batch distillation plant.
+6. Application to the real batch distillation plant.
-6. All necessary plotting utilities
+7. All necessary plotting utilities

 ## Repository structure
 ```text